tommasomoretti/nameless-analytics-tables/README.md

 ### Products
+This is the schema of the Products table function.

 | Column                          | Type      | Description                                          |
 |---------------------------------|-----------|------------------------------------------------------|
 | user_date                       | DATE      | Date associated with the user                        |